 Violence & Threat Assessment

 A corporate investigation does not always have to occur as a reaction to a crisis, but instead be a proactive measure to protect the corporation.
 With a rise in violence in the workplace, more employers are investing in violence and threat assessments on their businesses to fully understand how protected are their assets and their employees in the event of workplace violence.
-Most businesses opt for a risk assessment firm to decide their level of security against an external or internal threat.
-A risk assessment firm is likely to only evaluate the brick-and-mortar, or cyber security of a corporation or organization in order to determine how vulnerable they are to an external attack.

 Private investigators are valuable in a violence or threat assessments for corporations or organizations because they go beyond the physical assets and have insight into the human element of violence or threat assessment.
 External threats come from persons attempting to infiltrate the corporation or organization, either physically, or in cyberspace.
 However, this does not account for the threats that might already be present in their professional sphere.
-The background check services and undercover operations that help private investigators document contradictions in non-compete agreements and FMLA claims allow them to review the histories of current employees and how the corporate culture impacts them.

 Private investigators can go undercover and speak to relevant subjects and get the information they might not offer freely to upper management.
 Private investigators can review an employee’s background history and their history with the corporation or organization to look for red flags that might be an indicator of violence.
 When employees have a pervasive pattern of misconduct, despite reprimand or discipline, and still remain in the organization, private investigators can contextualize for an employer how this employee will remain a liability to the organization and continue to effect the bottom line.
 Lauth corporate investigators can place red flags in context for employers so they can make informed decisions about their business and their employees.